neulab/newlang-tech/speech-synthesis/selecting-prompts.md

 * Easy to say by voice talent without mistakes
 * Short enough for the voice talent to be willing to say it.
 ## Install the tools
-The tools needed run on a Linux environment.
-If you do not have one and are using Windows OS you can install Ubuntu app and use it by following instructions on [the official documentation](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview).
+The tools require a Linux environment.
+If you are using Windows you can install Ubuntu app and use it by following instructions on [the official documentation](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview).
 ### Prerequisites
-After you have your Linux environment and terminal set up, do the following to install ubuntu packages:
+After you have your Linux environment set up, run the following on terminal to install ubuntu packages:
 ```
 sudo apt-get install git build-essential libncurses5-dev sox wget
 sudo apt-get install csh ffmpeg html2text